-Upon completion of the draft ESR review period, Hydro One will incorporate all comments received during the review period and finalize the ESR if no Part II Order requests have been received.
-The final ESR will be placed on the project website and sent to the EAB at the MOECC and the appropriate Regional EA Coordinator for filing.
-Verdian and Hydro One will complete and submit the Statement of Completion form to the MOECC along with the finalized ESR.
-At this point the Project is considered acceptable and can proceed as outlined in the final ESR.
+Veridian and Hydro One have incorporated comments received during the draft ESR review period into this ESR.
+No Part II Order requests were received.

+This ESR has been placed on the project websites and send to the Environmental Approvals Branch at the MOECC and the Regional EA Coordinator for filing.
+Veridian and Hydro One have completed and submitted the Statement of Completion form to the MOECC along with the finalized ESR on August 17, 2018 (See Appendix E).
+This project is considered acceptable and can process as outlined in this ESR.